Perspective | A hypervigilant mom followed every health guideline. She still caught the coronavirus.

 The following account has been edited for length and clarity.

 We took the pandemic very seriously right from the outset.
 My husband’s brother was stationed with the Navy in Beijing, so we’d been following the pandemic very closely since January.
 My daughter, Rosie, was 7 months old in March.
-Babies under the age of 1 are considered in the high risk category.
+Babies under the age of 1 are considered in the high-risk category.
 My parents are in their 70s, and we’re very close with them.
 They used to watch my daughter once a week, and we decided right away to have them stop coming over.

 My father is a retired doctor, so we’ve always been hyper-aware of germs and washing our hands, and after you have a newborn, you’re just crazy about wiping everything down.
 I ordered masks right away.
 We stopped going to the grocery store.
 We had everything delivered.
 We took the stay-at-home orders very seriously.

 We were only leaving our house to go for a walk.
 Sometimes, to maintain distance, I would push Rosie’s stroller into the bike lane or the street.
-You make these decisions every time you go out: Is the danger from an oncoming car or from all the people around us walking their dogs who aren’t wearing masks?
+You make these decisions every time you go out: Is the danger from an oncoming car or from all the people around us who aren’t wearing masks while walking their dogs?
 We do our best, but you can’t always stay six feet apart on the sidewalk.

 I remember going to bed on Thursday night, May 21, feeling a little more tired than usual, and I had a little bit of an upset stomach, but nothing significant.
-And then I woke up in the middle of the night and I definitely felt a little bit of chills, but not so much that I even got out of bed.
+And then I woke up in the middle of the night, and I definitely felt a little bit of chills, but not so much that I even got out of bed.
 When I got up in the morning, I was positive I had a fever.
-So I took my temperature and it was 100.5 — low, but definitely a fever.
+So I took my temperature, and it was 100.5 — low, but definitely a fever.
 I was immediately terrified.

 I called my health-care provider at 7 a.m.
-Because I had the fever and I was also breastfeeding, I was able to get scheduled for a test at noon that day.
+Because I had the fever and I was also breast-feeding, I was able to get scheduled for a test at noon that day.

 The test was really scary.
 It was pouring rain, and there was this person approaching the car wearing full PPE.
 It really hit me in that moment: This is what a global pandemic is.
 There are sick people, this woman is testing covid-positive people all day long, and she’s putting herself at risk.
 On every level, it suddenly felt really real.
 They give you this piece of paper when you leave the test that says, “Based on your history, we suspect that you are covid-positive.”